Marzac/Manatee-Builds/README.md

 * Verify the problem has not been reported already
 * Find out the minimal configuration + set of actions needed to trigger the issue
 * Open a Issue entry and write a short tutorial about how to experience the bug
-* If supporting media would help understanding the situation, record &amp; audio, video or MIDI examples and link them in the report
+* If supporting media would help understanding the situation, record audio, video or MIDI examples and link them.
+It is extra work but very appreciated.
 * Be kind with the other members of the community (and myself!)

 Thank you in advance for all your contributions.